 “There is plenty in the media today about good news stories — people looking out for their neighbours, providing an ear to listen to and being a willing shopper, carer and friend.

 But what about those amongst us who don’t have the luxury of knowing a kind Samaritan?

-Since March, my colleague Pam Flanagan, Property Protection Officer and I have heard countless sad stories of people who have had no-one in their hour of need.
+My colleague Pam Flanagan, Property Protection Officer and I have heard countless sad stories of people who have had no-one in their hour of need.
 No families, no friends, and having to spend their last living hours totally alone.